SaltyKitkat/sysrs/README.md

 - [ ] remove all magic numbers and use const instead
 - [ ] logging
 - [ ] Error handle
+- [ ] Remove state handle in store, use guard to know the state of units

 ## signals